notthelewis/didactic-octo-waddle/README.md

 # didactic-octo-waddle
 This project aims to count lines of working source code (i.e. excluding multi-line comments, single-line comments and blank lines) in any code using C-like syntax.

+### Quick notice

+This project was written to improve my JS and general programming knowledge when I was working at Senti.
+The overal goal was to learn the `facade` design pattern, as there was a place where I needed to use it for my day job.
+It's always crazy looking at old code.
+This is 3 years old and feels like ancient history.
+If I wanted to redo this task, I wouldn't go about it the same way.
+In fact, I think I might redo this just to make it abundantly apparent just how different I'd do it.

+### End of notice, start of README of old

 It's written in JS for the Node environment, and has absolutely zero third party dependencies other than its runtime.

 To get started, you have to run `node ./main.js <path-to-file>.`